catherinepope/papermod/content/about.md

   class="book"
 >}}

-Hello 👋 I’m Catherine Pope, a trainer, academic coach, technical content creator.
+Hello 👋 I’m Catherine Pope, a trainer, academic coach, and technical content creator.

 I have a PhD in Victorian literature, which I was awarded for my thesis on Florence Marryat, a prolific novelist who enjoyed a very colourful personal life.
 Her most famous novel is about a bisexual psychic vampire called Harriet.
 As you might have guessed, Marryat wasn’t a conventional Victorian.